 A smash attack might see a fighter jet fly into the fray (Fox McCloud) a ball of lightning knock players off the stage (Pikachu), or a vampire-slayer banish an opponent into a virtual coffin (Richter Belmont).
 Smash Bros. has a flair for the dramatic, and Ultimate is no exception.

-Despite the huge amount of action going on onscreen, playing Ultimate remains surprisingly accessible, with enough luck thrown in that you never quite know how a match is going to turn out.
+Ultimate remains surprisingly accessible too, with enough luck thrown in that you never quite know how a match is going to turn out.
 Jumping around and button-mashing remains a valid – and crucially, fun – way to start out, given how dynamic the stages and interfering items tend to be.

 The chaos is part of the charm, of course, and Ultimate ramps up the overall speed for livelier, faster-paced combat.
 Other mechanical changes that prevent skidding, stop fighters from ‘phasing’ past each other, and make grabs bounce off each other, make this a game where you can’t as easily run or avoid attacks, and it’s all the stronger for it.